We’re seeking an awesome, U.S.-based WordPress developer to join our distributed ten-person team.

 The core responsibility for this position will be building and styling WordPress-based websites and applications for our non-profit and small business clients.
 This position will be responsible for things like setting up WordPress custom post types, fields and taxonomies; coding HTML, CSS (SASS), and JS for custom themes; and styling & configuring pre-built WordPress themes for our clients.
-Additionally, this position may be responsible for developing and maintaining custom plugins.
+Additionally, this position may be responsible for developing custom plugins.

 Our ideal candidate is a hard-working, curious self-starter comfortable working independently with little supervision, but also able to work as part of a team that includes developers and non-developers.
 Since we’re a distributed shop, you’ll get to work from home!
 Cool, right?

 In a nutshell, we need someone who can take static designs (typically PSDs) combined with written functional requirements/specifications and turn them into top-notch WordPress websites.
 That means the things we’re looking for include:

 - Strong knowledge of HTML5 markup and CSS3